RWS/studio-api-docs/apiconcepts/filetypesupport/processing_inline_tags.md

 ```
 ***

-After you have enhanced your file type plug-in as described above, the BIL sample file should look as shown below in <Var:ProductName>:
+After you have enhanced your file type plug-in as described above, the BIL sample file should look as shown below in Var:ProductName:

 ![BilWithTags](images/BilWithTags.jpg)